 Perimeter College will review an applicant’s record to make an admission decision after all required documents have been submitted, evaluated and posted to the applicant’s record.
-Please allow five to seven business days for each document to be scanned and evaluated before it can be posted to an applicant’s record.
+Please allow up to 21 days for each document to be scanned and evaluated before it can be posted to an applicant’s record.

 An applicant’s Check My Status page is the quickest way to view the applicant’s admission checklist and real-time admission processing updates, including an admission decision.